-Suitable Extinguishing Media: Use class D extinguishing media on fines, dust, or molten metal.
-Use water spray on chips and fines.
+Suitable Extinguishing Media: Use Class D extinguishing agents on dusts, fines or molten metal.
+Use coarse water spray on chips and turnings.

 Unsuitable Extinguishing Media: Do not use a heavy water stream.
 Use of heavy stream of water may spread fire.
 Do not use water when molten material is involved, contact of hot product with water will result in a violent expansion as the water turns to steam causing explosion with massive force.